-You’ve probably heard of Lunchtime Learning before - it’s usually a training session focussed on skills training, product training or professional development hosted by someone in the business during a lunch break.
+You’ve probably heard of Lunchtime Learning before - it’s usually a training session focused on skills training, product training or professional development hosted by someone in the business during a lunch break.
 This format has a lot of positives; it gives employees a chance to share ideas, work on presentation skills or update colleagues on projects.

 However; after spending time researching how a lot of businesses design their Lunchtime Learning, there is often one missing piece - inspiration!

-As work life balance continues to blur it’s critical to take a human approach to your learning and development strategy including how you host your Lunchtime Learning.
+As work-life balance continues to blur it’s critical to take a human approach to your learning and development strategy including how you host your Lunchtime Learning.
 For the most part work is no longer only in the office between 9 and 5, it extends to commutes, lunch breaks, after hours, weekends and more.
 In the same vein, we need to make sure there is some time spent in the office discussing and learning about things that not only benefit people as employees, but in every part of their lives.